andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/extracting-a-pkcs7-container-for-receipt-validation-with-swift.md

 # ReceiptExtractor struct explanation

-Most of the code above is a Swift translation of what&#8217;s found at [Objc.io&#8217;s Receipt Validation guide][8].
+Most of the code above is a Swift translation of what's found at [Objc.io's Receipt Validation guide][8].

 I did a little research over at the OpenSSL site though, and thought it might be helpful for the curious to know what some of these non-intuitive function names stand for and what they do.

 `BIO_new` for example. &#8220;BIO&#8221; stands for &#8220;Basic I/O&#8221;.
-It&#8217;s an abstraction over the underlying basic input and output operations that your app uses for cryptographic operations.
+It's an abstraction over the underlying basic input and output operations that your app uses for cryptographic operations.

-What we&#8217;re doing with `BIO_new(BIO_s_mem())` is saying that we want a new Basic I/O mechanism that uses _memory_ for its I/O operations.
+What we're doing with `BIO_new(BIO_s_mem())` is saying that we want a new Basic I/O mechanism that uses _memory_ for its I/O operations.

 `BIO_write` takes the [`receiptData` that was located and loaded][3], and writes the entire length of its bytes to memory (the `receiptBIO` that was created first).

 To get the actual PKCS #7 container, the `d2i_PKCS7_bio` function is used.

-Once we have the container in hand, it&#8217;s a matter of making sure it has contents.
+Once we have the container in hand, it's a matter of making sure it has contents.

-I couldn&#8217;t find a lot of information about the call to `pkcs7_d_sign`, but the primary point of line 13 above is to get a &#8220;numerical identifier&#8221;, which is what &#8220;NID&#8221; stands for in `OBJ_obj2nid`.
+I couldn't find a lot of information about the call to `pkcs7_d_sign`, but the primary point of line 13 above is to get a &#8220;numerical identifier&#8221;, which is what &#8220;NID&#8221; stands for in `OBJ_obj2nid`.

 Digging into the PKCS #7 container, you can access the right property and convert it to a numerical identifier that you can check.

 As long as the NID returned is equal to the `NID_pkcs7_data` constant value, things are good.
-If they&#8217;re not, that means the receipt has no information and validation fails (thus, the guard and throw statement in lines 14-15).
+If they're not, that means the receipt has no information and validation fails (thus, the guard and throw statement in lines 14-15).

-If everything passes the guard, though, the PKCS #7 container is returned, and we&#8217;re ready for the next step of the receipt validation process, which is to verify the signature on the receipt with Apple&#8217;s root certificate. _That_, however, will happen in another entry to this series.
+If everything passes the guard, though, the PKCS #7 container is returned, and we're ready for the next step of the receipt validation process, which is to verify the signature on the receipt with Apple's root certificate. _That_, however, will happen in another entry to this series.

 Until next time!